aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

   - If a message has many variable parts, mention them in the message in a natural way, but surround them with quotes:
     - `'creating "{0}" in directory: {1}'`
+  - Localize UI messages.
+Do _not_ localize log and exception messages.
 - Bubble-up error conditions, do not sink them to random hidden places (such as logs only), expecting callers to figure out the failure mode.
 If a caller spawns a process that fails, the caller should get either an exception or